 In the darkening days of autumn, it's easy to pine for the summer - for warmer weather, long balmy evenings, and al fresco barbecues.
 But autumn and winter bring their own delights, and comfort foods like garlic-infused roast chicken, spicy sausages and mash, and slow-cooked flavour-packed casseroles provide the perfect edible pick-me-ups on frosty days.

-The Garlic Farm we use our smoked garlic bulbs all year round, in the same way as raw garlic, but during the colder months, Smoked Garlic is ideal for injecting a nostalgic - and delicious - dash of smoky barbecue flavour to any meal.
+The Garlic Farm we use our smoked garlic bulbs all year round, in the same way as raw garlic.
+During the colder months however, Smoked Garlic is ideal for injecting a nostalgic - and delicious - dash of smoky barbecue flavour to any meal.
 Starting with the very best raw materials, master smoker David Hughes hot smokes our homegrown garlic bulbs over oak chips for 48hrs, to create this fabulously authentic flavour.

 More complex and sophisticated than raw garlic, try popping a bulb of smoked garlic into a whole chicken prior to roasting.
 Or grate some cloves over layers of thinly sliced potato, cover with cream, and bake until you have a bubbling, unctuous pile of smoked

 potato dauphinoise.
 It's also wonderful in winter soups and homemade mayonnaise, or use it to update family favourites like cauliflower cheese, shepherd's pie, and lasagne.

 For an instant taste of summer, try making your own garlic bread with some smoked garlic, available to buy at

 The Garlic Farm or from our online shop www.thegarlicfarm.co.uk.

 Sea salt and black pepper, to taste